-DHS has made the following statements regarding its guiding principles:
+DHS has made the following statements regarding guiding principles:

-- 1. Person-centered and holistic: We will consider our services from the perspective of the person being served and strive to design and provide individualized services that efficiently and compassionately meet their needs as a whole. - 2.
-Relationship-driven: We will recognize and elevate the importance of relationships among our clients and trusted individuals who can support them as they seek to develop or maintain physical and emotional well-being, strong families, and economic stability. - 3.
-Grounded in the community: We will deliver services to people where they live, work, and play, and strive to balance our services to support their ability to live in the community.
-We will also work with communities to engage them in their own health improvement. - 4.
-Informed by data: We will use data and evidence to guide our decision-making, continually monitor our performance, and engage in quality improvement activities to advance our programs. - 5.
-Collaborative: In order to deliver coordinated and integrated services in an efficient manner, we will work closely with the individuals we serve and their advocates; with our partner agencies in state and federal government; with counties, local government, and local community partners; and with the health and human services organizations and providers on whom we rely to deliver services. - 6.
-Innovative: We will identify and implement promising practices and work with our partners in the human services system to do the same, and to scale effective practices to maximize their impact. - 7.
-Equitable: We will work to promote equity for everyone, regardless of race, ethnicity, national origin, gender, sexual orientation, gender identity, age, and disability, so that everyone has an equal opportunity to live the healthiest life possible.
+- 1. Person-centered and holistic: DHS will consider services from the perspective of the person being served and strive to design and provide individualized services that efficiently and compassionately meet the person's needs as a whole. - 2.
+Relationship-driven: DHS will recognize and elevate the importance of relationships among the person being served and trusted individuals who can support the person as they seek to develop or maintain physical and emotional well-being, strong families, and economic stability. - 3.
+Grounded in the community: DHS will deliver services to people where they live, work, and play, and strive to balance r services to support the ability of people to live in the community.
+DHS will also work with communities to engage in health improvement. - 4.
+Informed by data: DHS will use data and evidence to guide decision-making, continually monitor performance, and engage in quality improvement activities to advance DHS programs. - 5.
+Collaborative: In order to deliver coordinated and integrated services in an efficient manner, DHS will work closely with the people we serve and advocates; with our partner agencies in state and federal government; with counties, local government, and local community partners; and with the health and human services organizations and providers DHS relies upon to deliver services. - 6.
+Innovative: DHS will identify and implement promising practices and work with DHS partners in the human services system to do the same, and to scale effective practices to maximize the impact. - 7.
+Equitable: DHS will work to promote equity for everyone, regardless of race, ethnicity, national origin, gender, sexual orientation, gender identity, age, and disability, so that everyone has an equal opportunity to live the healthiest life possible.

-- 8. Multi-generational: We will focus on creating opportunities for and addressing the health, economic, and educational needs of children, adults, and seniors as a family unit, using programs and policies designed with the whole family's future in mind to put the family on a path that harnesses their full potential to achieve physical and emotional well-being, economic stability, and resiliency. - 9.
-Efficient: We will carefully steward taxpayer resources to ensure that dollars are well spent, and use continuous incremental improvement (Lean) strategies throughout our programs to empower employees to identify opportunities to increase efficiency so that we can maximize resources for Pennsylvanians. - 10.
-Transparent: We will be transparent with the public, stakeholders, our staff, and our legislative partners in our actions and programs and seek their input as we administer our programs. - 11.
-Delivered by staff who are skilled, supported, and engaged: We will invest in our staff to make sure they have the skills and support they need to provide effective services to the public, and we will communicate agency goals and priorities clearly so that they see their role in carrying them out.
+- 8. Multi-generational: DHS will focus on creating opportunities for and addressing the health, economic, and educational needs of children, adults, and seniors as a family unit, using programs and policies designed with the whole family's future in mind to put the family on a path that harnesses their full potential to achieve physical and emotional well-being, economic stability, and resiliency. - 9.
+Efficient: DHS will carefully steward taxpayer resources to ensure that dollars are well spent and use continuous incremental improvement (Lean) strategies throughout our programs to empower employees to identify opportunities to increase efficiency so that resources for Pennsylvanians are maximized. - 10.
+Transparent: DHS will be transparent with the public, stakeholders, DHS staff, and legislative partners in actions and programs and seek input on the administration of DHS programs. - 11.
+Delivered by staff who are skilled, supported, and engaged: DHS will invest in staff to ensure staff have the skills and support needed to provide effective services to the public.
+DHS will communicate agency goals and priorities clearly so that staff have guidance on DHS expectations.